 Influence of uncertain macronutrient influent concentrations becomes evident when considering them in model simulations according to the block diagram shown in Fig. 1d.
 Two simulators were run in parallel and provided with the same controller input (feed volume flows), but with different influent concentrations: one with nominal and the other with elevated values (nominal + 1 SD).
 The first simulator was updated by an ideal estimator (assuming no plant-model mismatch) at each time step, the second one was run in open loop.
 This approach was applied for all three macronutrients individually.
 Sensitivity analysis is discussed by means of case study 1, while the corresponding controller performance shall be discussed in Sec.
 3.3.1.

 Model simulations for different realizations of influent CH, PR and LI concentrations (nominal and elevated) are shown in the SI.
 The feed volume flows are almost identical for the three cases.
-Thus, for brevity only the feed volume flows of the first case (differing CH) are shown.
+Thus, only the feed volume flows of the first case (differing CH) are shown.

 The strongest discrepancy between the two parallel simulations is lies in different CH values.
 This may be explained with the high CH content of used substrates relative to PR and LI, and hence the high absolute values of a single SD.
-The normalized mean squared error (NRMSE) between the two resulting trajectories (nominal & elevated) of methane production is 0.130 and 4.3E-3 for pH.
+The normalized root mean squared error (NRMSE) between the two resulting trajectories (nominal & elevated) of methane production is 0.130 and 4.3E-3 for pH.
 In comparison, varying influent concentrations of PR and LI by one SD delivers NRMSEs of 9E-3 and 1.3E-3 for methane production and 4E-3 and 4.2E-5 for pH, respectively.

 It was laid out that practical influent uncertainty of LI is underestimated by linear uncertainty propagation.
 However, even when heavily increasing the corresponding number of SDs for LI to 5, the outcome remains of the same quality: NRMSEs of methane production and pH are 0.020 and 2E-4, which is still an order of magnitude lower than for a single SD of CH.
 Consequently, only CH were considered for constructing uncertain multi-stage scenarios due to their substantial impact on model predictions.
 In turn, PR and LI were set constant at their nominal levels, resulting in a scenario tree as shown in Fig. 2 (right).